Revue des Traditions Musicales

 Aims and Scope

-The Revue des Traditions Musicales (RTM) / Journal of Musical Traditions (online ISSN 3071-3226) is published by Luminous Insights Publishing in partnership with Antonine University (Université Antonine), in collaboration with Sorbonne Université and the Institut de Recherche en Musicologie (IReMus).
+The Revue des Traditions Musicales (RTM) / Journal of Musical Traditions (online ISSN 3071-3226) is published by Luminous Insights Publishing in partnership with the Antonine University, in collaboration with Sorbonne Université and the Institut de Recherche en Musicologie (UMR 8223 (IReMus)).

 Target audience

-A peer-reviewed scholarly journal published in French, English, and Arabic, RTM aims to promote general, analytical, and transdisciplinary musicological research focused on living and/or historical modal musical traditions.
-The journal provides a platform for empirical and theoretical studies, critical synthesis, and scholarly debate that advance understanding of modal practices, repertoires, and theories in their cultural, historical, and performative contexts.
+A peer-reviewed scholarly journal published in French, English, and Arabic, RTM aims to foster general, analytical, and multidisciplinary musicological research focused on the study of living and/or ancient modal musical traditions worldwide.

 Scope